BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/03 - Planning, Installation and Configuration.md

 The kubeadm toolbox can deploy a Kubernetes cluster to physical or virtual machines.
 It works by specifying the TCP/IP addresses of the targets.

-With this background, you can find the <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-with-kubeadm?view=sqlallproducts-allversions" target="_blank">latest specific steps to deploy a SQL Server Big Data Cluster using kubeadm here</a>.
+With this background, you can find the <a href="https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-with-kubeadm?view=sqlallproducts-allversions" target="_blank">latest specific steps to deploy a SQL Server big data cluster using kubeadm here</a>.

 <p style="border-bottom: 1px solid lightgrey;"></p>